- Who is eligible for employment?

 If a student withdraws, takes a Leave of Absence (LOA), or drops below half-time enrollment after Census, they will lose employment eligibility.

 - What types of employment are available?

-Three types of employment are available at USF: Federal Work-Study (FWS), Campus Job Opportunity (CJOB), and non-need-based student employment.
-The first two types of employment are forms of financial aid.
-That is, if a student applied for financial aid and has high financial need, then a FWS or CJOB award may be part of the student financial aid offer.
-The third type of employment is employment not related to a need-based work award.
+Two types of employment are available at USF: Federal Work-Study (FWS) and non-need-based student employment (non-FWS).
+The first type of employment is a form of financial aid.
+That is, if a student applied for financial aid and has high financial need, then a FWS award may be part of the student financial aid offer.
+The second type of employment is employment not related to a need-based work award.

 The Federal Work-Study (FWS) program is funded in part by the U.S. Department of Education.
 In most cases, department budgets are responsible only for a portion of the students' gross earnings/benefits up to the amount awarded as financial aid.
-The Campus Job Opportunity (CJOB) program is funded by the hiring department.
-Non-need-based student employment is also funded by the hiring department.
-There is no differential pay rate, hours, or benefits.
+Non-need-based student employment is funded by the hiring department.
+There is no differential pay rate, number of work hours, or benefits between FWS and non-FWS employment.
 There is a difference, however, in the priority that should be granted to students who are seeking employment.

-When hiring managers have two or more equally qualified candidates for a position, priority consideration for the position is granted in the following way: (1) to the FWS student, (2) to the CJOB student, and (3) to the student without a need-based work award.
+When hiring managers have two or more equally qualified candidates for a position, priority consideration for the position is granted in the following way: (1) to the FWS student, (2) to the student without a need-based work award.

 - What is a Federal Work-Study Award?